‘Our US Dream Now Looks Uncertain’: Indian Students React to $100,000 H-1B Fee

 Indian students navigate the F-1 → OPT → H-1B pathway

-The U.S. government has imposed a $100,000 annual fee on H-1B visas, alarming Indian students planning to work in America after completing their studies.
+U.S. government has imposed a $100,000 annual fee on H-1B visas, alarming Indian students planning to work in America after completing their studies.
 The executive order by Trump administration will take effect from September 21, 2025.

-Indian students have taken to forums and Reddit to express concern over the sudden fee hike: “I expect over the next 12 months, people will hear stories of Indians returning back to India due to the $100k fee… US companies will not pay that much per application,” wrote one user on r/AskIndia.
+Indian students have taken to forums and Reddit to express concern over the sudden fee hike.
+“I expect over the next 12 months, people will hear stories of Indians returning back to India due to the $100k fee… US companies will not pay that much per application,” wrote one user on r/AskIndia.

 Experts and industry voices react

-Industry leaders, policy experts are of the view that the abrupt fee hike may leave Indian students and IT firms challenging to adjust recruitment and sponsorship plans.
+Industry leaders, policy experts are of the view that abrupt fee hike may leave Indian students and IT firms challenging to adjust recruitment and sponsorship plans.

-In the past few months, education consultants have reported increased interest in destinations other than the U.S. Lets take a look at some these countries:
+In past few months, education consultants have reported increased interest in destinations other than U.S.

-Canada: Offers Post-Graduation Work Permit (PGWP) and clear paths to permanent residency.
+Canada: Offers Post Graduation Work Permit (PGWP) and clear paths to permanent residency.

-Australia: Extended post-study work visas for STEM courses.
+Australia : Extended post-study work visas for STEM courses.

 “Students are now asking more questions about return on investment and whether U.S. education still guarantees a viable career path,” said a Delhi-based overseas education advisor.
+What this means for Indian students While fee is levied on employers, students are directly affected: fewer companies might sponsor visas, job offers will go down, and salaries might get adjusted.

 Read More: